 The current format of the journal is: trim size 210 mm width x 280 mm height, page print area 175 mm x 250 mm (including header and footer), pages in two equal columns of 85 mm.

 The title should be brief, interesting and comprehensible to a nonspecialist reader, and contain words useful for indexing.
 Serial titles should be avoided.
-A short running title (of not more than 55 characters including spaces) suitable for page headers, and up to six keywords useful for inclusion in the annual subject index should be provided.
+A short running title (of not more than 55 characters including spaces) suitable for page headers, and up to six keywords should be provided.
 Full names and affiliations of all authors, and complete postal and email addresses are required.

 This should be divided into sections with first-level headings (centred and in boldface) such as Introduction, Materials and methods, Results and Discussion.
 These may also be descriptive headings, such as may be appropriate, for example, for review articles, or theoretical papers.
 There may be subsections with short, descriptive headings.
 Major subsections within sections may be placed under second-level headings (flush left, in italics and boldface, free-standing); these may contain further subsections under third-level headings (flush left, in italics and boldface, and text runs on after a colon).
 Sections and subsections are not numbered.
 Footnotes are not allowed.
 Where appropriate, first person and active voice are preferred.
 Spelling should conform to the preferred spelling of the latest edition of the Concise Oxford Dictionary.